Walt Disney World (13.8 miles:- 19 minutes)

 As well as Busch Gardens being well known for having some of the best roller coasters in the area there are also a range of shows at various times during the day or you can go behind the scenes at the Animal Care Centre.

-Busch Gardens puts on a number of different events during the year.
-From May 22nd-June 28th 2015 on Fridays, Saturdays and Sundays there is the Busch Gardens Food and Wine Festival.
+Busch Gardens puts on a number of different events during the year such as the Busch Gardens Food and Wine Festival.

 Busch Gardens is open from 10 am to 7pm